mui/material-ui/docs/src/pages/layout/use-media-query/use-media-query.md

 ## Server side rendering

-You need to use a [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) ponyfill on the server, we recommand using [css-mediaquery](https://github.com/ericf/css-mediaquery).
+You will need to use a [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) ponyfill on the server, we recommend using [css-mediaquery](https://github.com/ericf/css-mediaquery).
 We also encourage the usage of the `unstable_useMediaQueryTheme` version of the hook that fetches properties from the theme.
 This way, you can provide a `ssrMatchMedia` option once for all your React tree.

 {{"demo": "pages/layout/use-media-query/ServerSide.js", "react": "next"}}

 ## Migrating from `withWidth()`

-The `withWidth()` higher-order component inject the screen width of the page.
+The `withWidth()` higher-order component injects the screen width of the page.
 You can reproduce the same behavior as follow:

 ```jsx